cyberman/AWeb3/README.md

 ### AWeb 3.6

 - Stable re-release of AWeb 3.4 functionality built against ReAction, Roadshow (with INet225 support disabled), P96 (replacing no longer supported Cybergraphics libraries), AmiSSL 5 and NDK3.2
+- Cherry pick of the most important patches from the various 3.5 releases found in the wild, where code is available
+- Add GZip compression support
+- Update to AmiSSL 5.20
+- Refresh icons
+- Change inconsistent names AWeb-II, AWeb3: and AWebPath: to simply "AWeb"

 ### AWeb 3.7